paaragon/NgxTable/README.md

+> when the project is more advanced I will make a component available by npm

 # NgxTable

 NgxTable is an angular component that shows your data in a table and allows you to control the most common events.